 Since 1960, mail carrier data have shown a steady decline in Kentucky's quail population (Figure 4).
-Following the 2014 survey, 2015 saw a 12.5% decrease statewide from the previous year.
-The state once again saw a decrease in the number of quail observed between 2015 and 2016.
+Following the 2015 survey, 2016 saw a 12.5% decrease statewide from the previous year.
+The state did not experince an increase or decrease in the number of quail observed between 2016 and 2017.
+This was due in part to the gains observed in the Bluegrass and Eastern Weather Region.
 Environmental conditions were generally favorable over the last season.
-The winter was mild and primary breeding conditions were fair to good, so a decrease in this survey was unexpected.
+The winter was mild and primary breeding conditions were fair to good, therefor no change or even an increase was to be expected for this year's Rural Mail Carrier Survey.